PxTools/PxBuild/validation.md

 For keywords that take variable as a subkey all values from STUB and HEADING must be present as a subkey.

 "Illegal keys":
-These are the subkeyTypes :  content:str=None , variable:str , "variable:str, value:str",variable:str=None ,values:list[str]=None ,values:list[str] ,variable:str=None, value:str=None
+These are the subkeyTypes :  content:str=None , variable:str , "variable:str, value:str",variable:str=None ,values:list[str]=None ,values:list[str] ,variable:str=None, value:str=None, codes:list[str]=None

 Unlisted language, variable or value.
 Missing dimensions in values:list (here * is an ok value)